sahiliamsso/docs/source/operation/intro.md

 ## New Features

- - Passport.js component makes over 300 websites for social login.
+ - Passport.js component makes it easy to use over 300 websites for social login.
 See the [Passport](../authn-guide/passport.md) docs page for more information.
- - One Time Password authentication: Using any standard HOTP or TOTP OATH software, like [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en).
+ - One Time Password authentication: You asked for it!
+Now users can authenticate using any standard HOTP or TOTP OATH software, like [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en).
- - Centralized logging, useful for clusters.
+ - Centralized logging--useful for clustered deployments.
  - Improved audit logging capabilities for OAuth 2.0